gholt/store/README.md

 # ValueStore
 ## Development Repository

+**This is a very early prototype of idea we may come back to later.
+Just wanted to get it recorded in case it is useful later.**

 Package valuestore provides a disk-backed data structure for use in storing []byte values referenced by 128 bit keys with options for replication.